-‘Pawn Stars’ Season 14: Now You Can You Buy What Is Featured On The Show!
+‘Pawn Stars’ Season 14: Now You Can You Buy What Is Featured On The Show

 One of the most exciting additions is that fans who live anywhere in the world can now actually purchase items seen on the show!
 After each new episode airs, the World Famous Gold and Silver Pawn shop official website will post these items, from the latest show, for anyone to purchase.
 And they do ship to international buyers as well!
 These unique items are found on the “As Seen On Pawn Stars” section of the website.

-As revealing these select items could potentially be spoilers for the fist two episodes of the new season, please do not read on if you would like to view the new episodes first before checking out the historical artifacts.
+As revealing these select items could potentially be spoilers for the first two episodes of the new season, please do not read on if you would like to view the new episodes first before checking out the historical artifacts.

-The first of the four items displayed from the first two episodes is an 18th century peg leg, complete with concealed flintlock, for a suggested price of $15,000.
-This curious item is something the expert had never, ever, seen before.
+The first of the four items displayed from the first two episodes is an 18th-century peg leg, complete with concealed flintlock, for a suggested price of $15,000.
+This curious item is something the expert had never, ever seen before.
 There is a flintlock pistol at the bottom of the leg!
 This is an antique firearm, therefore the shop can sell it, although they do not recommend firing this treasure once brought home.

 Next is a piece of art entitled “The Presidential Birthday Party 1962.”
 This numbered serigraph, signed by American artist Leroy Neiman, is 132 of the 600 printed.
 The work depicts the infamous JFK birthday party where Marilyn Monroe sang her breathy “Happy Birthday, Mr. President.”
 This item is listed at $6,500.